Davic15/angular-complete-guide/Section 05 - Components and Databinding Deep Dive/Notes.md

     - ngOnChanges
         - ngOnChanges should run first, after the constructor and before ngOnInit.
         - It accepts an argument of type SimpleChanges.
-        - If we change anythin, ngOnInit or the constructor is not called.
+        - If we change anything, ngOnInit or the constructor is not called.
     - ngDocheck
         - It is called in every change.
     - ngAfterContentInit